Honors Capstone Project

 Efforts to improve education would be a triumph in relations between the two parties because, in effect, it would affirm that the United States government is invested in the future of the Native American people and that the government will do what its best to aid in their survival.

 McWeeney, Margaret Eleni, "Native American Elementary Education in the Syracuse City School District: A Microcosm of the Native American Struggle for Self-Determination and Tribal Sovereignty" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 494.

 Creative Commons License